Skip to main content

 • If you have access to multiple tenants, use --tenant to target a specific one.

-• Use geoengine workers to see which versions have already been pushed (LATEST PUSHED column).
+• Use geoengine workers to see the current applied tag for each worker (LATEST TAG column).